Geoff-Madden/Geoff-Madden-Portfolio/README.md

 The purpose was to track incoming prices to automatically update the production costs allowing checks to keep the margins profitable.

+CAMBRIDGE SPARK ASSIGNMENTS
+The following are a list of the questions answered in each assignment

 ANALYSIS OF A STOCK PRICE DATASET

 1. What's the mean of the values in the Adj Close column?